datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 > > ## Solution
 > >
 > > On the `scientificName 2` column, click the down arrow and then `Edit column` > `Rename this column`.
 Type "species" into
-> > the boxthat appears.
+> > the box that appears.
 A pop-up will appear that says `Another column already named species`.
 This is because there is another
 > > column where we've recorded the species abbreviation.
 If you capitalize the S, it will work.
 Or you can choose another name
 > > like `speciesName` for this column or change the other `species` column name to `speciesAbbreviation`.
 > {: .solution}